OswalDev/expense-tracker/README.md

-# Getting Started with Create React App
+# Expense tracker React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is meant to be a full MERN Application using the MERN stack, using Context API, Express and MongoDB (As backend)

 ## Available Scripts